-The pre-consent procedure will involve completion of a simple screening sheet to record planned breast cancer treatment and risk assessment of shoulder problems; this will inform patient eligibility.
+The pre-consent procedure will involve a screening procedure to assess planned breast cancer treatment and history of shoulder problems; this will inform patient eligibility.
 Risk screening will be undertaken by the breast care nurse, other healthcare practitioner or by the research facilitator.
 The risk screening tool will include questions about any previous treatment for shoulder problems (pain/stiffness/weakness etc.), height and weight (BMI score).
 As described above, one objective of the pilot phase is to test and refine screening procedures and recruitment pathways.
 The aim is to standardise recruitment procedures across multiple sites, bearing in mind likely variation in clinical treatment pathways.